 CEO Review

 Updated quarterly.
-Latest: Half-year Financial Report January-June 2024
+Latest: Interim Report January-September 2024

 Powerpoint Optimised Image-0T7A0666

-The comparable operating result increased in both Marine and Energy, and also in our businesses to be divested, reported under Portfolio Business.
+The comparable operating result increased by 41% to EUR 177 million with a comparable operating margin of 10.3%.
+The comparable operating result increased in all three businesses.
 During recent years, Wärtsilä’s comparable operating margin percentage has typically reached its high in the fourth quarter of each year.
-In 2024, we do not expect to see that normal seasonality, given the mix impact from increasing equipment deliveries in the second half of the year.
+In 2024, we do not expect to see that normal seasonality, given the mix impact from increasing equipment deliveries.
+However, this is dependent on the volume of equipment deliveries that will be realised in the fourth quarter.

 In October 2023, we announced a strategic review of Energy Storage & Optimisation to accelerate its profitable growth in a way that benefits customers, employees, and value creation for Wärtsilä shareholders.
 This review is still ongoing.